Names of Zeus: Shango

 Afro-Caribbean Religions, Nathaniel Murrell

-The priests and priestesses of Yoruba religion are taught up to 1,680 verses or symbolic codes expressed through sayings by heart, paralleling the verbal systems of the Celts.
+The priests and priestesses of Yoruba religion are taught up to 1,680 verses or symbolic codes—expressed through sayings—by heart, paralleling the verbal systems of the Celts.
 There is evidence that some of these sayings came from Egypt itself, having major commonalities with Egyptian texts.

-Shango is associated the verses that deal with rulership, victory in battle, and the consequences of arrogance or misuse of power.
+Shango is associated with the verses that deal with rulership, victory in battle, and the consequences of arrogance or misuse of power.
 His influence in Ifá often appears in cases where justice, strength, and balance are needed, as he is known for his fair but severe judgments.
-Red thunderstones (edun ara), which are believed to be remnants of his lightning, are used in rituals and sometimes appear in divination.
+Red thunderstones (edun ara), believed to be remnants of his lightning, are used in rituals and sometimes appear in divination.

 CORRUPTION

-With the upheaval and prohibitions of Paganism that came with Transatlantic Slavery, many were obliged to worship the ‘saint’ named Barbara whose father was struck by lightning as he beheaded her for converting to Christianity.
+With the upheaval and prohibitions of Paganism that came with Transatlantic Slavery, many were obliged to worship the “saint” named Barbara, whose father was struck by lightning as he beheaded her for converting to Christianity.
 The androgynous characteristics of Shango were also contributors to this type of confusion.

 BIBLIOGRAPHY